rainlab/user-plugin/UPGRADE.md

 ### Require Activation is Removed

 The Require Activation functionality has been removed for simplicity.
-This approach is more flexible, since custom pages or banners can be used based on the requirements.
+The replacement approach below is more flexible, since custom pages or banners can be used based on the requirements.

 A user can be checked if they are verified using Twig: